syncfusion-content/xamarin-docs/Xamarin/Image-Editor/crop.md

 ## Tilt the image

-You can tilt the image from -45 to 45 degree by using the Tilt method in the SfImageEditor.
-To apply this effect to the image you can call the Crop method after applying the Tilt method.
+You can tilt the image from -45 to +45 degree by using the `Tilt()` method.
+It will be in preview state and to apply this effect to the image you can call the `Crop()` method.

+N> Any action performed when the image is in Tilt preview state will reset the tilt effect of that image.

 {% tabs %}